microsoft/pxt-adafruit/docs/getting-started.md

 * Drag and drop the new file whose name ends in **.hex** into the **MICROBIT** window.
 * Wait until the yellow light stops blinking!

-### Show Animation Forever
+### Show animation forever

-Show one image after another by snapping blocks together to create an animation (like a cartoon)!
+Show one picture after another by snapping blocks together to create an animation (like a cartoon)!

 ```blocks